RichJ233/EI2-Open-Source/README.md

 # EI2 Open-source

-EI2, ***the Energy Informatics and Intelligence*** contributes to this open source.
+- The repository is collected and contributed by [Ruiqi Jiang](https://richj233.github.io/) from HKU on AUG/5/2024.
+For any inquiries, please to: ruiqijiang@foxmail.com.

 ## Brief introduction of EI2 Research Team

-The EI2 is from the School of Automation, Chongqing University (ACCU), and directed by Prof. Zhou Wu.
+EI2， ***the Energy Informatics and Intelligence***， is from the School of Automation, Chongqing University (ACCU), and directed by Prof. Zhou Wu.

 The EI2 research interests focus on